|

 Mother Lumpkin's Hole

-In the yard at the now-ruined Home Farm (near Fordley Hall, TM409669) is a huge boulder where children were once in the habit of placing pins in the various cracks and holes, running round it as fast as they could, then putting their ears against it in the hope of hearing the Devil speak.
+In the stackyard of the home farm of Fordley Hall (TM408669), there was once a huge sandstone boulder where children were in the habit of placing pins in the various cracks and holes, running round it as fast as they could, then putting their ears against it in the hope of hearing the Devil speak.

-Underneath it there is said to be buried a hoard of treasure that no one can retrieve, as the stone is immovable.
+Underneath it there was said to be buried a hoard of treasure that no one could retrieve, as the stone was immovable.
 A local farmer once attached a team of horses to it, but failed to dislodge it.
 In addition, the stone was held to have been the meeting-place for a coven of witches.

 Source: Allan Jobson: 'An Hour-Glass on the Run' (Michael Joseph, 1959), pp.55-6.